English name: Buff-striped Keelback (aka: “White-striped Keelback”)

 Scientific name: Amphiesma stolata

 Description: To 90cm long.
 Body is slender.
-Color is olive-gray to brown with characteristic white, buff, or cream stripes along each side.
+Color is olive-gray to brown with characteristic white, buff, or cream stripes along each side, often indistinct near the front of the body but very distinct from the middle/back.
 Regular narrow dark bands also appear on most of the body, fading out near the head and tail.
-Head is sometimes greenish-brown to beige.
+Head is sometimes greenish-brown to beige with dark vertical lines on the margins of most lip scales.
 Eyes are large.
 Underside is white to cream.

 Similar Species: Yellow-spotted Keelback lacks the characteristic buff stripes.

 Red-necked Keelback lacks the buff stripe on the side.

 Indo-Chinese Sand Snake has brown stripes on either side of the light stripes and lacks the dark bands.